slinden2/player-follower/README.md

 The unofficial API documentation can be found [here](https://gitlab.com/dword4/nhlapi).

 The repository is structured so that development versions of backend and frontend can be found in their respective directories in the root of the repository.
-The `web` directory contains the current version of the application deployed in [Heroku](https://nameless-refuge-44259.herokuapp.com/).
+The `web` directory contains the current built version of the application deployed to a cloud server running [Dokku](http://dokku.viewdocs.io/dokku/).

+The app can be visited at https://player.fan

 ## docs